kubernetes101/pib-dev/README.md

 There are also several [advanced labs](./README.md#advanced-labs) that cover centralized monitoring, canary deployments, and targeting different devices.

-> Note: PiB is not intended as-is for production deployments.
+> **NOTE**: PiB is not intended as-is for production deployments.
 However, some concepts covered (GitOps
 > and Observability) are production-ready.

 ## Prerequisites